DataDog/hiring-engineers/answers.md

 docker push remote-registry.registrydomain.com/mymetric:v.01
 ```

-An output similar to this should result signaling that the image was correctly uploaded to the remote registry
+An output similar to this should result signalling that the image was correctly uploaded to the remote registry
 ![mymetric docker push](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/mymetric-dockerpush.png)

 #### Building the webapp image